angyts/e28/independent-study/README.md

 ### AWS S3
 Now let's switch gears and go into our AWS configurations.

-Let me start by saying that I am in no away affiliated to AWS and neither do I endorse them.
+Let me start by saying that I am in no way affiliated to AWS and neither do I endorse them.
 I am however an old and lazy developer who are just used to using the same tools that I started with.
 So here I am.
 I'm sure it works pretty much the same on Netlify, Google cloud or Azure.

 Create/login to your AWS account and go to top left Services > S3 > Create bucket (top right).